m2lines/gz21_ocean_momentum/README.md

 the code and making it available for easy reuse by others__

 # Using this software
+## Editing locally
-The model is packaged with `pyproject.toml`/setuptools.
+The model is packaged with `pyproject.toml` and setuptools.
 For local development and testing, run `pip install -e .` in the root directory.

 An alternate `pyproject.toml` file is provided for building with Poetry.
 To use, rename `pyproject-poetry.toml` to `pyproject.toml` (clobbering the existing file) and use Poetry as normal.
+Note that the Poetry build is not actively supported-- if it fails, check that the dependencies are up to date with the setuptools `pyproject.toml`.

 ## License
 Provided under the MIT license.
 See `LICENSE` for license text.